guildai/guild.ai/pages/index.md

     <h4>How is Guild AI different?</h4>
   </div>
   <div class="col-lg-8">
-    <p>Traditional experiment management frameworks require that you
+    <p style="margin-bottom:0">Traditional experiment management frameworks require that you
       modify your training scripts to use their APIs for getting hyperparameters, logging output, and writing files.
 Guild requires no such changes.
 It works with your existing scripts as